 Finely chop the garlic (or use a garlic press).
 Reserve 1 tbs of juice from the pineapple slices, then drain and finely chop.
 Finely chop the cucumber.
-Shred the cos lettuce.
+Shred the cos lettuce leaves.
 Thinly slice the long red chilli (if using).

-Slice the pork loin steak into 0.5cm strips.
-In a medium bowl, combine the pork, garlic, mild Caribbean jerk spice blend and the salt.
+Slice the pork loin steaks into 0.5cm strips.
+In a medium bowl, combine the pork, garlic, mild Caribbean jerk seasoning and the salt.
 Season with a pinch of pepper and add a good drizzle of olive oil.
 Toss to coat and set aside.

 In a small bowl, combine the chopped pineapple and cucumber.
 Add the vinegar, sugar and season with salt and pepper.
 Drizzle with olive oil and mix well.
 Set aside.

 Heat a drizzle of olive oil in a large frying pan over a high heat.
 Once hot, add 1/2 the pork strips into the pan and cook, tossing, for 2-3 minutes, or until golden.
 Transfer to a plate.
 Repeat with the remaining pork.
 TIP: Cooking the meat in batches will stop it from stewing and keep it tender.

 Heat the mini flour tortillas in a sandwich press or on a plate in the microwave for 10 second bursts, or until warmed through.
 In a small bowl, combine the mayonnaise and reserved pineapple juice.

 Serve everything at the table.
-Add some cos lettuce to the base of the tortilla, then add a helping of the smokey pork.
+Add some cos lettuce to the base of the tortilla, then add a helping of the Caribbean pork.
 Top with some pineapple cucumber salsa.
 Drizzle over the pineapple mayo and garnish the adult portions with some long red chilli (if using).